 "Not that Washing- ton hadn't been impressed with Hale.
 Quite the opposite in fact.
 The passion, boldness , and just a touch of cockiness that Hale (above, Hale confers with Washington) had demonstrated seemed to Washington to perfectly encapsulate the patriot movement.
 But just as many questioned the American's challenge to the British Crown, Washington, too, found himself wondering whether Hale's fervor, while certainly admirable, was not also a little naive.
 Did he really know what he was getting into?
 Then again, did any of them?
 The Americans had yanked the lion's mane and now Hale had walked into one of its lairs."

 On today's date in 1776, Captain Nathan Hale volunteered for a dangerous mission to spy on British preparations for the new Continental Army.
-And author Brian Kilmeade above summarizes what General George Washington was likely thinking when accepted Hale for the mission.
+And author Brian Kilmeade above summarizes what General George Washington was likely thinking when he accepted Hale for the mission.
 Did Hale know what he was getting into?
 Indeed, did any of them?

 The American Position and the Need for Intelligence